openstax/oer.exports/README.md

 # Download the content for the calculus book (see ./books.txt)
 ./script/fetch-book calculus

+./script/fetch-book calculus 1.1 # Download a specific version of calculus

 # "prepare" the PDF and XHTML files for diffing later
 ./script/diff-book-prepare calculus